NMashalov/NMashalov.github.io/_posts/2024-01-10-optimal_transport.md

 Optimal transport is useful tool for data scientist.
 I'll bring case from my personal practice to prove.

-## Bussiness case.
+## Business case.
 Matching scripts

 Suppose we have call-center, where junior operators read scripts and more proficient colleagues speak freestyle.
 We want to match phrases from scripts to new original variations of freestylers.

 Modern neural nets models BERT provides us with convenient of vector representation of sentences.

-We actually have two distibutions of sentences.
-First is for scipt sentences, second for
+We actually have two distributions of sentences.
+First is for script sentences, second for

 You can read more about embeddings [here](https://www.turing.com/kb/guide-on-word-embeddings-in-nlp).

-In normal practise we use cosine similarity
+In normal practice we use cosine similarity

 $$
     \text{similarity} = \cos(\text{emb}_1,\text{emb}_2)